orangewise/robodo-include-local-packages/README.md

 The packages syncs and watches your local private packages that you maintain in your $PACKAGES_DIRS folder to your app/packages folder.

+# TODO

+ - Remove localally included package when package is removed from file include-local-packages.

 # License

 The code is licensed under the [MIT License](LICENSE).